VegardMaao/project-exam-2/README.md

 ## Installing the project

-Clone the repo:
-git clone git@github.com:NoroffFEU/portfolio-1-example.git

-Install the dependencies:
-npm install
+Clone the repo and install the dependencies: npm install